Global versus Local Discrimination of Locally Implementable Multipartite Unitaries: Distinguishability of Unitary Operations

+Unitary operator $(U)$ is a linear operator $U:H\rightarrow H$ on a Hilbert space $H$ that satisfies $U^\dagger U=UU^\dagger=\I$.
 We consider a priori known set of $m$ unitaries $\{U_i\}_{i=1}^m$ acting on a $d$-dimensional quantum state.
 We assume that all the unitaries are sampled from a given probability distribution.
 To distinguish the unitaries, the unitary device is fed with a known quantum state, single or entangled, and the device carries out one of $m$ unitary operations.
 After this process, the device gives an evolved state as the output.
 Therefore, any measurement of the evolved state can be performed.
-Let us describe this measurement by a set of POVM elements $\{N_{b}\}$, where $b\in\{1,\cdots,n\}$.
+Let us describe this measurement by a set of POVM (Positive Operator Valued Measurement) elements $\{N_{b}\}$, where $b\in\{1,\cdots,m\}$.
 The protocol is successful in distinguishing the unitaries if $b$ is the same as $i$.
 Any classical post-processing of outcome $b$ can be included in the measurement $\{N_{b}\}$.
 Distinguishability of a set of unitaries eventually reduces to the distinguishability of evolved states.
+If the probe is single system $\rho$, this problem is equivalent to discriminating the set of states $\{U_i\rho U_i^\dagger\}_{i=1}^m$.
+In general, one considers a bipartite probe state $\rho_{AB}$, and the task reduces to distinguishing the set of states $\{(U_i\otimes\I)\rho_{AB}(U_i^\dagger\otimes\I)\}_{i=1}^m$.
+Needless to say, if $\rho_{AB}$ is separable (i.e., a product probe), the strategy offers no advantage over a single-system probe and performs equivalently \cite{entangledstatesusefulsingle}.
+Several previous works proved that a single system is sufficient for the discrimination of two unitaries, that means entangled probes do not perform better than single systems in this case \cite{entangledstatesusefulsingle,GMauroDAriano_2002}.
+In fact, there exists a necessary and sufficient condition for two unitaries to be distinguishable.
 Two unitaries $U_1$ and $U_2$ are distinguishable if $\min|con\{e^{\mathbbm{i}\theta_j}\}|= 0$, where $\{e^{\mathbbm{i}\theta_j}\}_j$ are the eigenvalues of $U_1^\dagger U_2$, $con\{e^{\mathbbm{i}\theta_j}\}$ denotes the set of complex numbers that can be written as the convex combinations of $\{e^{\mathbbm{i}\theta_j}\}_j$ and $\min|\cdot|$ denotes the minimum norm over all those complex numbers.
-More details of the distinguishability of unitaries can be found in \cite{entangledstatesusefulsingle,GMauroD’Ariano_2002}.
+For the discrimination among more than two unitaries, there are instances where entangled probes are strictly better than single system probes.
+More details of the distinguishability of unitaries can be found in \cite{entangledstatesusefulsingle,GMauroDAriano_2002}.